 • Two letters of recommendation are required for your application.
 One should be a professional reference from an academic instructor, current/past supervisor, colleague etc. The second should be a personal reference from a mentor, advisor, volunteer manager, etc. Letters written from family members or friends are not acceptable.

 • The applicant's cumulative undergraduate grade point average (GPA) (2.7 minimum), 2 letters of recommendation, written statement of purpose and general plans for graduate study, and GRE score all are considered in determining admission.
 Students who have below a 2.7 minimum undergraduate GPA are still encouraged to apply and will receive consideration.
 All application materials and GRE score must be received in the Department of Counseling and Special Education (321 EHS Building, Central Michigan University, Mt.
-Pleasant, MI 48859) before a decision will be made whether to invite the applicant on-campus for the in-person interview process to be conducted on the third Friday in October and March of each year.
+Pleasant, MI 48859) before a decision will be made whether to invite the applicant on-campus for the in-person interview process.
 Application deadlines are: February 1 for Summer/Fall admission and September 1 for Spring admission.

 • If an applicant has met all of the requirements and is invited on campus for the interview process by department faculty, the applicant will participate in a ½ day in-person interview on the main campus in Mount Pleasant, MI.
 Attendance at the interview is mandatory and the dates of the interview will be made available in advance for you to make accommodations to be there.